Terms and conditions for our Devon self catering accommodation

 - Please note that if you smoke inside the accommodation you may be charged for additional cleaning or other costs associated with meeting subsequent non-smoking guests’ reasonable expectations, including costs incurred by us should they cancel their stay.

-Hot Tubs – Beech Lodge and Balebarn Lodge only
+Hot Tubs – Beech Lodge and Balebarn Lodge only (optional extra)

 Your safety in the Tub is our top priority – you must read and abide by the house rules.